nibanks/quic-new-path/draft-banks-quic-new-path.md

 TODO - Probes may be received by either endpoint on different addresses than
        those advertised, because of NATs and firewalls.

+## NAT Traversal

+TODO - Should this document describe the mechanisms for punching through NATs or
+       should this document just describe the base mechanics?
+TODO - Discussion of public IP address discovery in order to share that with the
+       peer?

 ## NEW_PATH_REQUEST and NEW_PATH_RESPONSE frames

+The Path Address structure represents a single IPv4 or IPV6 address (type determined by length) and a UDP port.
+It is formated as shown in
+{{path-address-format}}.

 ~~~
 Path Address {